Adam-Lechnos/windows-enforcer/README.md

 * Enable Audit logging for logon and logoff events -both success and failures
 * Lock down the directory, `C:\damo_net` with only read and list access by non-Admins within the `Users` group.
 * Scheduled tasks are only viewable/modifiable by Admins.
+* The First Run Enforcement Checks scheduled task is recreated when deleted by the The First Run Enforcement Checks Jumpstart scheduled task, which performs a check every user logon.
+  * Separate log files are created for the program which executes under the Jumpstarter.
+Log files are located in the same folder as the First Run Enforcement tasks prepended with  `jumpstart-`

 ### Feature Flags
 The First Run Enforcement Script contains a feature flag folder, editable on the NAS enforcement folder, `\windows_enforcer\batch\featureFlags-first-run_enforcement_checks`